Originally posted January 24, 2014.

 Nathan also through his grandmother – my brother’s former wife – traces back to a much more ancient Australia while both he and I may also have a connection through my Whitfield grandmother.

-Consider this map, which is liked to the full size version.
+Consider this map, which is linked to the full size version.

 There are two places I have spoken of lately in connection with the Whitfield stories – but how recent all that is compared with what the background represents!